 Method #3.
-Deblocking filter modifications
+Deblocking filter modifications for TPM

 The method consists in modifying boundary strength for the areas that comprise a TPM block and a block that is predicted using WP.
 The method is shown in Fig. 5.

 Fig.5.
 Deblocking modification